Factbox: Timeline of the Ahmaud Arbery case

 Register now for FREE unlimited access to reuters.com

-Before 1 p.m. on Sunday Arbery left his mother's house, for a jog just outside coastal Brunswick, Georgia, his aunt, Thea Brooks said.
+Arbery left his mother's house before 1 p.m. on Sunday for a jog just outside coastal Brunswick, Georgia, his aunt, Thea Brooks said.

 He crossed a four-lane highway into the Satilla Shores subdivision, lined with saw palmettos, old oaks draped with Spanish moss, and ranch-style homes with boat docks along the Little Satilla River.